atan009/vimrc/README.md

 -------------
 	cd ~/.vim/bundle
 	git clone https://github.com/tpope/vim-surround.git
-A new directory named "surround" should be added.
+A new directory named "`surround`" should be added.

 More info at: [Github tpope/vim-surround] (https://github.com/tpope/vim-surround)